hermonochy/QuizMaster/README.md

 #### Then:

 Run the command `pyinstaller quiz.py`.
-If this does not work, attempt `pip install pyinstaller`.
-Finally move the `quiz` file and `_internal` folder to the main folder.
+If this does not work, attempt installing pyinstaller: `pip install pyinstaller`.

 #### If you are a Developer: